Growing older is hard, growing up is harder.

 For our interview with Animals Director Sophie Hyde see here

-Animals screens as part of the Sydney Film Festival on Saturday 8 June at 8:30PM at the Randwick Ritz, Thursday the 13th of June at 8:30PM at the Hayden Orpheum Cremorne and Saturday 15 June at 9PM at Event Cinemas George Street, as part of the Melbourne International Film Festival on August 2 at 6:45PM at Hoyts Melbourne Central, August 4 at 6:30PM at The Capitol and August 18 at 11AM at Hoyts Melbourne Central, as part of the Travelling Film Festival on Sunday August 4 in Wollongong, as part of the Brisbane Queer Film Festival on September 9, as part of the Darwin International Film Festival on September 21 and as part of the Real Film Festival in Newcastle on November 17
+Animals screens as part of the Sydney Film Festival on Saturday 8 June at 8:30PM at the Randwick Ritz, Thursday the 13th of June at 8:30PM at the Hayden Orpheum Cremorne and Saturday 15 June at 9PM at Event Cinemas George Street, as part of the Melbourne International Film Festival on August 2 at 6:45PM at Hoyts Melbourne Central, August 4 at 6:30PM at The Capitol and August 18 at 11AM at Hoyts Melbourne Central, as part of the Travelling Film Festival on Sunday August 4 in Wollongong, as part of the Brisbane Queer Film Festival on September 9, as part of the Darwin International Film Festival on September 21, as part of the Real Film Festival in Newcastle on November 17 and as part of Screenwave on January 10 & 13, 2020

 Animals on Film Fight Club